octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 Each migration needs an initial storage, that should be compliant with the storage section of the Michelson code.

-Thanks to its configuration and easily readable and versioned migration files, _Truflle_ is an essential tool throughout the development and deployment of a dapp.
+Thanks to its configuration and easily readable and versioned migration files, _Truffle_ is an essential tool throughout the development and deployment of a dapp.